thumphries/bear-traps-talk/talk.md

     This { thisFirst :: Text, thisSecond :: Text }
   | That { thatFirst :: Text, thatSecond :: Int }
 ```

+???

+Extending the record like this is incredibly dangerous!

+Our accessor functions have become partial.

 --